1. Can I get travel insurance after a breast cancer diagnosis?

-Check the cost of travel insurance before booking your holiday in case the cost of the insurance premium means you are unable to take the particular trip you want.
+Check the cost of travel insurance before you book your holiday – the insurance premium may mean you are unable to take the particular trip you want.

 Some countries (such as European countries) are easier and cheaper to get cover for than others (such as the USA and Caribbean).

-Allow plenty of time to get quotes as you may need to call a number of companies before you find suitable cover.
-Shop around as premiums and terms vary widely.
-There may be considerable differences in what some insurers are willing to cover compared to others.
+Shop around for quotes – premiums and terms vary widely.
+Allow plenty of time to get quotes as you may need to call a number of companies before you find suitable cover

 You will need to give details of your medical history (your cancer and other medical conditions) to get a quote.
 This is known as medical screening.
 The insurer will use this information to work out if they are able to offer you a policy, what will be covered and how much it will cost.

 - surgery – what type did you have (for example mastectomy or wide local excision)?

 - chemotherapy – do you know which drug combination you were given and when?